We’re putting out our predictions for 2020 in mining technology. But first, let’s see how accurate our predictions for 2019 were.

 How accurate were our predictions for 2019?

-2. Autonomous Open Pit Haulage
+2. Use of Autonomous Open Pit Haulage will continue to develop

 Great technological advancements and successes are being reaped in this area.
 Rio Tinto celebrated 1 billion tonnes moved with 80 x Komatsu autonomous trucks in 2018.
 Fortescue Metals Group (FMG) followed in 2019 celebrating 1 billion tonnes moved with their 137 autonomous Caterpillar trucks.
 They are pushing ahead with the aim of 175 trucks being autonomous by mid-2020.